microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/entitlementmanagement-post-accesspackageassignmentpolicies.md

 #### Request

-In the following example, the pre-defined **accessPackageCustomWorkflowExtension** object is triggered when an access package assigned request is created and when it's granted.
+In the following example, the pre-defined **accessPackageCustomWorkflowExtension** object is triggered when an access package assignment request is created and when it's granted.
 The identifier provided within the **customExtension** field is the **accessPackageCustomWorkflowExtension** object's ID.

 <!-- {